What memory do you have of your father that makes you smile? It could be from your personal experiences or through stories you heard of him.

 - You don’t have to be rich with lots of money.

 - You don’t have to have fancy expansive cars, big homes, boats and/or airplanes.

-- Don’t just let your wife handling the family talk or she takes care of the kids.
-It’s not consider a woman job.
-If you create a kid into this world, it IS your life time duty as well.
-It is the father job.
+- Don’t just let your wife handling the family talk, or she takes care of the kids.
+It’s not considered a woman’s job.
+If you create a kid into this world, it IS your lifetime duty as well.
+It is the father’s job.
 Don’t you agree?

 Many kids today have the wealthiest fathers (parents), yet they are so broken and torn apart inside.

 All you need is LOTS of genuine LOVE, forgiveness, compassion and sharing responsibilities in caring for your kid(s).
 When the kids are very young, all your kids want, know and live for each day is to play, eat and love.
 That is the time when you nurture, give them love and guidance.

 If you are a father or father-to-be, there are countless ways to create happy lasting memories with your kid(s).
 Here are a few simple and realistic suggestions that your kids are so proud to call you, DAD!:

 - Give the memory that each one of your children will remember you for who YOU are.
 The true Dad whom she/he is so proud of to call you, FATHER.

 - Involve in your kids’ activities – Buy or make a kite and spend some time with your child at a park and/or a beach.
 Kids love parks and beaches when they are young.